architech-boards/brancaboard/source/definitions.rst

 * **reset** – reset the STM WiFi module, it reload the WiFi configuration

-The definitions are show below.
+The definitions are shown below.

 .. code::